Key Definitions

 📖 Key Definitions

 Oxidation: The loss of electrons (or gain of oxygen, or loss of hydrogen).
-The species being oxidised increases its oxidation state.
+Electrons are transferred away from the species being oxidised.

 Reduction: The gain of electrons (or loss of oxygen, or gain of hydrogen).
-The species being reduced decreases its oxidation state.
+Electrons are transferred to the species being reduced.

 Redox reaction: A reaction in which both oxidation and reduction occur simultaneously.
 Electrons are transferred from the reducing agent to the oxidising agent.